oceanprotocol-archive/dev-ocean/doc/principles.md

 ---
 title: Ocean Engineering Principles
-description: Our engineering principles are based in the DevOps **CAMS** acronym (Culture, Automation, Measurement and Sharing).
+description: Our engineering principles are based on the DevOps **CAMS** acronym (Culture, Automation, Measurement and Sharing).
 slug: /concepts/principles/
 section: concepts
 ---

-The main objective of the Ocean Engineering practice is:
+The main objectives of the Ocean Engineering practice are:

 - Simplify what we do in order to avoid reinventing the wheel.
 - Promote quality and security.